ellenmartin11/newhaven-hangouts/README.md

 ## 📱 Usage

-1. **First-time Login**: Enter a username to create your account
+1. **Sign Up / Login**:
+   - Create a new account with username, email, and password
+   - Or login with existing credentials
+2. **Add Friends**:
+   - Click the "Friends" button in the header
+   - Enter a friend's email address to send a friend request
+   - Accept or reject incoming friend requests
-2. **Check In**:
+3. **Check In**:
    - Click the "Check In" button
-   - Allow location access when prompted
+   - Search for a location or use your current GPS location
-   - Enter a location name and optional message
+   - Enter an optional message
    - Select how long you'll be there
-3. **View Friends**: See your friends' check-ins as markers on the map
+4. **View Friends**: Switch between Map and List views to see your friends' check-ins
-4. **Join Friends**: Click on a marker and press "I'm Coming!" to notify them
+5. **Join Friends**: Click "I'm Coming!" to notify them you're coming

 ## 🌐 Deployment to Vercel